jq-rs/mles-rs/README.md

 ## Mles WebSocket protocol details

 An Mles client with WebSocket proxy allows to connect with WebSocket protocol [4] to an Mles proxy client which will then forward frames to and from Mles network over the WebSocket protocol.
 An Mles WebSocket client MUST transceive frames encapsulated as CBOR as defined in <b>Mles protocol details</b> section without Mles protocol header.
-The Mles client with WebSocket proxy client will handle the addition and removel of Mles protocol header.
-An Mles WebSocket client can be easily implemented on top of modern browsers with e.g. JavaScript.
+The Mles client with WebSocket proxy will handle the addition and removal of Mles protocol header.
+An Mles WebSocket client which connects to the proxy can be easily implemented on top of modern browsers with e.g. JavaScript and its existing CBOR libraries.

-The Mles WebSocket client MUST set Sec-WebSocket-Protocol subprotocol to "mles-websocket" to be able establish a connection to an Mles WebSocket proxy successfully.
+The Mles WebSocket client MUST set Sec-WebSocket-Protocol subprotocol to "mles-websocket" to be able establish a connection to an Mles client with WebSocket proxy successfully.

 ## Usage